Part 4 - Assembling the internals

 - Open the pack of hotswap standoffs and screws.

-For hotswap users: Install a standoff at each of the 9 standoff screw holes on the PCB, and secure using the short hotswap screws from the bottom.
+For hotswap users who plan to swap switches in the future without case disassembly: Install a standoff at each of the 9 standoff screw holes on the PCB, and secure using the short hotswap screws from the bottom.

-For soldered PCB users: Install one standoff at the standoff screw hole on the PCB, and secure using a short hotswap screw from the bottom.
+For users with an aluminum plate: Install one standoff at the standoff screw hole on the PCB marked "PLATE", and secure using a short hotswap screw from the bottom.
 This is necessary to properly handle static discharges that occur against the plate.

 - If you plan to use the foam midlayer, install it above the PCB at this stage.

-Our personal recommendation is to install it; if you dislike it, it is always possible to rebuild it without on the hotswap variant.
+Our personal recommendation is to install it if you prefer a calmer/more muted sound; if you dislike it, it is always possible to rebuild it without on the hotswap variant.

-- Install the plate so that the screw holes on the plate align with the standoffs installed onto the PCB.
+- Install the plate so that the screw holes on the plate align with the standoffs and stabilizers installed onto the PCB.

-- Secure the plate to the standoffs using the countersunk hotswap screws.
+- Secure the plate to the standoffs using the countersunk hotswap screws for any standoffs used.

 - Place the assembled plate-PCB structure into the top case half, making sure that the plate goes within the vertical rectangular gaskets placed onto the top case half.